brunohaf/helm-idle-cleanup-cronjob/README.md

 - Email notifications for release deletions
 - Easy deployment using Helm charts

-By leveraging this Helm Release Resource Optimizer, organizations can efficiently manage their Helm releases, ensure resource efficiency, and enhance cost-effectiveness in their Kubernetes environments.
+By leveraging this Helm Iddle Cleanup Cronjob, organizations can efficiently manage their Helm releases, ensure resource efficiency, and enhance cost-effectiveness in their Kubernetes environments.